Alabama (band): 2004–2014: Reunions and lawsuit against Mark Herndon

-2015–present: New music and death of Jeff Cook
+2015–present: New music and death of Jeff Cook / One-off Reunion with Mark Herndon

 The band released their first new studio album in 14 years, Southern Drawl, on September 18, 2015, via BMG Chrysalis.
 In 2016, Alabama was selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again", and "I Will Always Love You" that celebrates 50 years of the CMA Awards.

 In April 2017, guitarist Jeff Cook announced in a video that he would reduce the number of shows for which he would be in attendance while the band was on tour, due to his struggle with Parkinson's.
 He had been diagnosed four years prior, and this was his first public announcement about his condition.

 In August 2021, the band sold its interest in its recorded music rights catalog to Reservoir Media.
 Cook died from complications of Parkinson's disease on November 7, 2022.
 His death left Owen and Gentry as the two remaining original members.

+On August 24, 2025, during a show in Huntsville, Alabama, former drummer of Alabama's classic lineup, Mark Herndon, reunited with Owen and Gentry on stage to perform "Mountain Music", the show's encore.
+The show was met with praise by fans.